 - Played beautifully straight in the first episode.
-During a firefight, the heroes and some wookies are pinned down by a squad of stormtroopers.
-Its very obvious that, despite both the troopers and the heroes are completely stationary, most of the trooper's shots are all over the place, not hitting a thing, let alone the crates the heroes are hiding behind.
-Then, Kanan decides to reveal himself as a Jedi in order to draw fire and protect everyone.
+During a firefight, the heroes and some Wookiees are pinned down by a squad of stormtroopers.
+It's very obvious that, despite both the troopers and the heroes being completely stationary, most of the troopers' shots are all over the place, not hitting a thing, let alone the crates the heroes are hiding behind.
+Then Kanan decides to reveal himself as a Jedi in order to draw fire and protect everyone.
 He does this by climbing on top of a crate and standing there for a full two seconds before slowly walking towards the stormtroopers, all while they are STILL FIRING.
-We does dodge a whopping two shot by slightly moving his head to the side, but otherwise, most of the shots don't even come close to hitting him.
+He does dodge a whopping two shots by slightly moving his head to the side, but otherwise most of the shots don't even come close to hitting him.

 - Lampshaded by Kanan in regards to Captain Rex's substandard aim while disguised as a Stormtrooper in "Stealth Strike".
 When Rex takes the helmet off, he quickly goes back to his usual standard of marksmanship.

 - Later Transformers series handle this somewhat differently.
 While shots hit often enough, Transformers are very hard to kill as, not only are they heavily armored robots, but the only sure way to put one down for good is to crack their Spark Chamber.

 - Often taken to ridiculous levels, though.
 In one episode of Transformers Prime, a Mook starts shooting at Raf, steadily walking towards him.
 Not one piece of ammo touches Raf, even when the mook gets close.